atamalu/Data-Science-Exercises/DSE_n_sum.md

 This exercise is typically solved using Hashmaps.
 However, there is no native support for these in R. So here are some workarounds from scratch

-This exercise is typically solved using Hashtables.
-However, these are not available in base R. So to start, I decided to use this as a chance to add solutions to the already-exhaustive list.

 ## Problem

 Given an array of integers, return indices of the n numbers such that